comprobo25/comprobo25.github.io/in-class/day15.md

 At this point you should be able to move the object around and the program will attempt to track its position.

+> What do you notice about the keypoints that are selected?
+What changes when you adjust the "corner threshold" and why?
+What changes when you adjust the "ratio threshold" and why?

+> Look at the code for this example.
+What types of features are being used?
+What happens if you change them to one of the other common feature types (e.g., ORB -- check the slides and OpenCV documentation for others!)

 ### Matching Keypoints
 You can use keypoints to match corresponding points in two images.
 Go to the ``keypoints_and_desciptors`` directory and run the following command.

 ```bash
 $ ./match_keypoints.py
 ```

-First, make sure you understand what the visualization is showing.
-Next, characterize how the matches change as you move the sliders around.
-Note, that if you want to recompute matches after using the slider bars, you need to click on the main image window.
+Note that as you move the sliders around, you'll need to click on the image to refresh it.

+> What do you notice about the keypoints that are selected?
+What changes when you adjust the "corner threshold" and why?
+What changes when you adjust the "ratio threshold" and why?

+> Look at the code for this example.
+What types of features are being used?
+What happens if you change them to one of the other common feature types (e.g., ORB -- check the slides and OpenCV documentation for others!)

 ### Visualizing SIFT Descriptors

-You can visualize the SIFT descript, which we used in the previous two demos.
+You can visualize the SIFT descriptors, which we used in the previous two demos.
 Go to the ``keypoints_and_desciptors`` directory and run the following command.

 ```
 $ ./visualize_sift.py
 ```

-This visualization is showing the SIFT descriptor that we just covered.
+This visualization is showing the SIFT descriptors as described in the slides.
 The only thing that it doesn't do is rotate the descriptor relative to the dominant orientation.
 Draw in the left pane by clicking and dragging, make sure that you understand why the SIFT descriptor changes the way that it does.
-Note, that In order to reset the sketch, you need to hit the spacebar.
+Note, that in order to reset the sketch, you need to hit the spacebar.

+> What are the advantages of using SIFT descriptors?
+When might you not want to use a SIFT descriptor?

 ### Machine Learning-based Tracking

-You may want to try out Magic Leap's model for keypoint identifiation and tracking.
+You may want to try out Magic Leap's model for keypoint identification and tracking.
 They [have a repository](https://github.com/magicleap/SuperGluePretrainedNetwork) that is pretty easy to get going with.

+> Why might using learned descriptors be attractive?
+What are challenges associated with using these descriptors?